NO MATTER WHERE YOU ARE IN THE WORLD

 STEP 2: APPLICATION FEE

-$125 non-refundable application fee.
-VISA or MasterCard are accepted.
+$140 non-refundable application fee.
+VISA, MasterCard and Discover are accepted.

 STEP 3: OFFICIAL TRANSCRIPTS

-The UCR campus is closed in response to COVID-19 and our staff are unable to access paper mail.
-While the campus is closed, upload UNOFFICIAL transcripts of all academic institutions you have attended after high school to your application or email to your department representative.
-Unofficial transcripts are required for the admission committee to review your application.
+You are required to upload UNOFFICIAL transcripts for all academic institutions you have attended after high school to your application or email them to your department representative.
+We only require UNOFFICIAL transcripts for the review of your application.
+DO NOT send official transcripts electronically or by mail.
+All transcripts and academic documents uploaded to the online application system are considered unofficial.
 Official transcripts will be required when applicants are admitted to the program and subsequently accept the offer.

 Applicants who attended an institution located outside the U.S., please visit the Required Academic Records from International Institutions page for detailed document requirements.